carlocodes/reviewer/src/main/java/com/carlocodes/reviewer/service/conditionals/Conditionals.md

 you have multiple options for a single value.
-Ternary operators are handy for compact conditional assignments and are often used when you need to set a variable's value based on on simple condition.
+Ternary operators are handy for compact conditional assignments and are often used when you need to set a variable's value based on a simple condition.